VitalSource: Launch and growth

 Over the last decade, VitalSource has broadened its suite of services to better address issues of access and affordability in higher education.
 In 2011, they expanded their design and development capabilities by acquiring VPG Integrated Media, a Boston-based digital publisher-services provider.
 VPG founders Doug Latham and Chip Price joined VitalSource at that time.
 Then in March 2014, VitalSource announced the acquisition of CourseSmart, an academic e-publishing consortium that at the time made available an extensive inventory of e-textbooks that covered a large swath of the higher education market—including up to an estimated 90 percent of e-textbooks in use at that time in higher education.
 Today, VitalSource's digital distribution and access technologies are used at more than 80 percent of higher education institutions in the United States.

 In April 2017, as the market for access to digital resources continued to accelerate both in the U.S. and around the world, VitalSource announced the acquisition of Verba Software, Inc. Founded in 2008 by Ryan Peterson and Jared Pearlman to help college students save money on textbooks, Verba grew to provide several web-based services enabling campus retailers to promote affordable course materials.
 These efforts culminated in the Verba Connect product, which facilitates the management of Inclusive Access and Equitable Access course-material delivery models.
 Later that same year, VitalSource announced the acquisition of Intrepid Learning, a collaborative learning-platform business serving the corporate training market.
 The Intrepid acquisition expanded VitalSource footprint into the corporate markets.
 Post-acquisition, the business operates as Intrepid by VitalSource, and Sam Herring, formerly CEO of Intrepid Learning, serves as Vice President and General Manager of the business.

 In 2018, in a move to expand its learning platform options for learners, VitalSource acquired Acrobatiq, a learning and data analytics platform.
 Built on research from Carnegie-Mellon University, the Acrobatiq platform is an adaptive learning courseware platform designed to increase student engagement and allow for more personalization in the learning process.

 In 2019, the company partnered with Barnes & Noble Education (BNED) to expand access to and implementation of BNED's "FirstDay" Inclusive Access program, which gives students access to course materials by or before the first day of class each term.

-Acquisition

 In June 2021, Ingram Content Group completed the sale of VitalSource to Francisco Partners.

+In 2023, in a move to accelerate and enhance its equitable access programs, VitalSource acquired Akademos.
+In addition to their supply chain expertise and EA innovations, their work in analytics and syllabus management capabilities will enable VitalSource to provide a more complete set of capabilities to campus stores and institutions.